| Return

 from the time I started in 1961, and with 178 semester hours credit

+(enough for multiple degrees!).
 I have been living in the same place and house

 since November 1975, with the exception of a 20 month period in 1986-1988

 when I was separated from my wife.
 (We're back together again!)
+My years of dissolute living caught up with

 me in early 1988 when I had a heart attack, but I came through it okay.
+I'm finally eligible for retirement and continual

 golf, though I haven’t set a firm date.
+My #1 (and only) son, David, graduated from

 Towson University, north of Baltimore with a Master’s degree in Sport